-Happy Friday!
-I’m here again with the next letter of the ABC Book Challenge!
+Today is Friday and I’m here again with the next letter of the ABC Book Challenge!

-BOOKS STARTING WITH “L” ON MY TBR
+BOOKS STARTING WITH “W” ON MY TBR

 Title: This Vicious Cure (This Mortal Coil #3)

 Author: Emily Suvada